 1. University of Central Florida

 Founded in 1963 and located in Orlando, Florida, UCF is ranked as a best-value university by The Princeton Review and one of the nation’s most affordable colleges by Forbes.
 Nearly 45 percent of UCF students graduate debt-free.
-This 1,400-acre university currently draws more than 64,000 students, and its fully online degree programs include bachelor and master degrees as well as master certificates.
-By completing the online psychology program at UCF you could prepare yourself for a career as a higher education administrator, career counselor, mental health care provider, researcher, or psychiatric technician.
+This 1,400-acre university currently draws more than 64,000 students, and its fully online degree programs include bachelor and master degrees programs as well as master certificates.
+By completing the online psychology program at UCF you could prepare yourself for a career as a higher education administrator, career counselor, mental health care provider, researcher, psychologist, or psychiatric technician.

 - Tuition Per Credit: $179